hiim-hr/suMRak/README.md

 The following are **prerequisites** for installing suMRak on a end-user machine:
 - [Microsoft Visual C++ Redistributable 2015-2022](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)
-- [Python 3.9.13](https://www.python.org/downloads/release/python-3913/) - During installation, select the option to add Python to PATH.
+- [Python 3.9.13](https://www.python.org/downloads/release/python-3913/) - During installation, select the option to add Python to PATH

 Optional - required for image registration:
 - suMRak uses the [SimpleElastix](https://simpleelastix.github.io/) python library for image registration, which can be compiled and installed by following the instructions in the [SimpleElastix Documentation](https://simpleelastix.readthedocs.io/GettingStarted.html#compiling-on-windows)